Iamkaranja/TaskManager-Innovex/README.md

 ```

 ### Future Add-ons
-1. Adding authentication and rate-limiting would be a nice touch
+1. Adding features such as authentication, task-assignment and rate-limiting would be a nice touch